👋 hey everyone!

 What do we need?

-As a non-profit organization, 2i2c has a long road ahead of it.
+As a non-profit initiative, 2i2c has a long road ahead of it.
 We cannot take venture capital funding, so we have to raise funds the old-fashioned way.
 This means that:

 - If you are at an organization interested in purchasing hosted JupyterHub environments from 2i2c, please send us an email .